Skip to Content

 Step 6: Let the Floor Dry Slowly

-Dry the floor slowly with fans and allow plenty of air to flow through space.
+Dry the floor slowly with fans and allow plenty of air to flow.
 One of the fastest ways to dry out your wooden floors is by using large fans to promote air circulation in your home.
-You can make use of regular box fans or better still, large industrial-strength fans to achieve faster drying.
-To ensure that air is evenly circulated through the entire space, use as many fans as possible.
-If you can access the flooring from a lower level, place fans there as well, specifically pointing them in damaged areas.
-Open up windows (except if the outside air is humid), and set fans at high levels, leaving them on until the subfloor is completely dry.
+You can make use of regular box fans or, better still, large industrial-strength fans to achieve faster drying.

 Step 7: Deal With Mold on Wood Under Paint

-The growth of mold under a painted floor is quite tricky and requires special treatment.
-The only solution at this point is to remove the paint, as paint forms a seal that traps water in the wood below.
-After scraping off the paint, scrub the wood with an abrasive cleaner, or a TSP-water solution with an added cup of ordinary laundry bleach per gallon of water.
-After cleaning, suction up and dry the floor as described above.
+After scraping off the paint, scrub the wood with an abrasive cleaner or a TSP-water solution with an added cup of ordinary laundry bleach per gallon of water.
+After cleaning, suction up and dry the floor after as described above.

 Step 8: Use Dehumidifiers If The Water Has Seeped Into The Wood

-You can run dehumidifiers as well as window air conditioners to reduce the moisture in the air, especially in closed areas.
-You can make use of home dehumidifiers, and for severe flooding, you might want to rent commercial dehumidifiers to get better results.
-Commercial dehumidifiers can remove 3-4 times more water than the home models.
-To get better results while using a dehumidifier, close windows, and doors.
-Keep the dehumidifier and fans on until the floor is completely dry.
+You can run dehumidifiers and window air conditioners to reduce the moisture in the air, especially in closed areas.
+You can use home dehumidifiers; for severe flooding, you might want to rent commercial dehumidifiers for better results.

 Step 9: Measure the Moisture Content of Your Wood Floors

-That being said, water leakage and flooding can occur in different types of flooring.
-Water can get under engineered wood flooring, as well as the wood laminate flooring.
-In short, regardless of the wood flooring type, the moment water or moisture is sighted, it should immediately be removed using the method stated above.
 This will help return the floor to a dry state.
-Although wood floors and the area beneath them can take several weeks or even months to dry completely, it’s still worth the wait, as some floors will return to their original state once dried.
-Some of them may require re-nailing or a surface sanding but compare to replacing the entire floor, that’s less trouble.
+Although wood floors and the area beneath them can take several weeks or even months to dry completely, it’s still worth the wait, as some feet will return to their original state once dried.

 The Aftermath of Water Damage on Wood Floors

-Treating and repairing water-damaged hardwood floors is not a walk in the park, but with these tips, you can minimize further damage and costs, and ensure your floors retain their original allure.
+Treating and repairing water-damaged hardwood floors is not a walk in the park, but with these tips, you can minimize further damage and costs and ensure your floors retain their original allure.

 • Clearing the Affected Area

 The moment you notice water damage, action is paramount.
 The first step is to clear the affected area.
-Remove all furniture, rugs, and any other items lying in the flooded area.
+Remove all furniture, rugs, and other items in the flooded area.
 Wet items should be taken outside to dry.
 This creates space for cleaning and drying the floor effectively.

 • Vacuuming Visible Water